 9 Isotropic and Anisotropic Kriging

 This chapter illustrates the difference between isotropic and anisotropic Kriging models.
-The difference is illustrated with the help of the spotPython package.
+The difference is illustrated with the help of the spotpython package.
 Isotropic Kriging models use the same theta value for every dimension.
 Anisotropic Kriging models use different theta values for each dimension.

 9.1 Example: Isotropic Spot Surrogate and the 2-dim Sphere Function